Gunmen on the loose after shooting into crowd, killing 3 in New Orleans

 Breaking News Emails

-Two gunmen were on the loose in New Orleans Sunday after firing "indiscriminately" into a crowd outside a daiquiri shop and killing three people, according to police.
-Seven more were injured.
+Two gunmen remained on the loose in New Orleans on Sunday after firing "indiscriminately" into a crowd outside a daiquiri shop and killing three people on Saturday, police said.
+Seven other people were injured.

-"Two individuals clothed with what we believed to be hoods ... approached from behind, right in front of the daiquiri shop right behind us, and opened fire one with, we believe, a rifle and one with a handgun on the crowd, " New Orleans police superintendent Michael Harrison told reporters late Saturday.
+"Two individuals clothed with what we believed to be hoods ... approached from behind, right in front of the daiquiri shop right behind us, and opened fire, one with, we believe, a rifle and one with a handgun on the crowd, " New Orleans police Supt.
+Michael Harrison told reporters late Saturday.

 "We believe they actually stood over one of the individuals and fired multiple rounds and then after that fled," he said.